biicode/docs/start/helloworld.rst

 "Hello World!" in C++
 ---------------------

-This example shows how to build a simple "Hello World" appliction with biicode.
+This example shows how to build a simple "Hello World" application with biicode.

 Create a new hive
 ^^^^^^^^^^^^^^^^^^